marsharine/dev-tutorial-hub/CSS-Guide-Selectors.md

 This changes the background color of the page to light blue when the screen width is 600px or smaller, making your design responsive.

 # Conclusion

-Understanding these essential CSS selectors and properties is the first step toward creating beautifully styled websites.
-While CSS is highly flexible and powerful, mastering the basics will lay a solid foundation for more complex layouts and designs.
-As you continue to learn and experiment with CSS, you’ll be able to create responsive, visually appealing websites.
+Understanding these essential  tags is the first step toward creating structured, readable, and SEO-friendly websites.
+While HTML forms the backbone of a webpage, it is often combined with CSS for styling and JavaScript for functionality.
+Mastering these tags will lay a strong foundation for any aspiring web developer.

 # How to Use This Guide

 You can:

-Copy the code examples into your text editor or online platforms like CodePen to experiment with them.
+- Copy the code examples into your text editor or online platforms like CodePen to experiment with them.
-Modify the CSS selectors and properties as you explore more advanced layouts.
+- Modify and expand the tags as you explore more complex HTML layouts.
-Expand your knowledge by combining CSS with HTML and JavaScript to create dynamic websites.
+- Feel free to add comments or additional notes if you have feedback or improvements!

   Happy coding!